 In addition, if you're planning where to retire, the Taos Pueblo / El Prado neighborhood in Taos is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in NM, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 86.6% of the neighborhoods in New Mexico.
 If you are considering retiring to New Mexico, this is a good neighborhood to look at.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 32 residents per square mile, Taos Pueblo / El Prado is less crowded than 92.4% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 32 people per square mile living here, this neighborhood is less crowded than 92.4% of America.
 One of the notable things about Taos Pueblo / El Prado is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Taos Pueblo / El Prado neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 23.8% of this neighborhood's residents have Native American ancestry.